WHAT

 WHY

-- The two story 32,000 square foot addition will be added to the northeast end of the building.
-This will include a dedicated memory care area, which will allow us to keep people with memory issues in the community.
+- The 16,000 square foot addition will be added to the northeast end of the building.

 - The expansion will allow us to remodel the existing building, converting the four bed wards into semi-private rooms, and most of the current semi-private rooms will become private rooms.